Frances Bavier

 Frances Elizabeth Bavier (December 14, 1902 – December 6, 1989) was an American stage and television actress.
 Originally from New York theatre, she worked in film and television from the 1950s until the 1970s.
-She is best known for her role as Aunt Bee on The Andy Griffith Show and Mayberry R.F.D. from 1960 to 1970.
+She is widely known for her role as Aunt Bee on The Andy Griffith Show and Mayberry R.F.D. from 1960 to 1970.
 Aunt Bee logged more Mayberry years (ten) than any other character.
 She won an Emmy Award for Outstanding Supporting Comedy Actress for the role in 1967.
 Bavier was also known for playing Amy Morgan on It's a Great Life (1954–1956).

 Early life and career

 Bavier was born in New York City in a brownstone on Gramercy Park to Charles S. Bavier, a stationary engineer, and Mary S. (née Birmingham) Bavier.
 She originally planned to become a teacher after attending Columbia University.
 She first appeared in vaudeville, later moving to the Broadway stage.

 After graduating from the American Academy of Dramatic Arts in 1925, she was cast in the stage comedy The Poor Nut.
 Bavier's big break came in the original Broadway production of On Borrowed Time.
 She later appeared with Henry Fonda in the play Point of No Return.

+During World War II Bavier toured with an entertainment group, performing for military troops in the European and South Pacific theaters for two years.
+Those efforts were recognized in 1955 after an ex-Marine in Chicago began collecting autographs from other former servicemen to show their appreciation for Bavier.
+He presented her with a scroll that contained 10,000 signatures.
+The scroll said, in part, "For thousands of us, you became a symbol of our own mothers."

 Bavier had roles in more than a dozen films, and played a range of supporting roles on television.
 Career highlights include her turn as Mrs. Barley in the classic 1951 film The Day the Earth Stood Still.
-In 1955, she played the rough and tough "Aunt Maggie" Sawtelle, a frontier Ma Barker-type character, in the Lone Ranger episode "Sawtelle's Saga End".
+In 1955, she played the rough and tough "Aunt Maggie" Sawtelle, a frontier Ma Barker–type character, in the Lone Ranger episode "Sawtelle's Saga End".
 In 1957, she played Nora Martin, mother of Eve Arden's character on The Eve Arden Show, despite the fact that Arden was less than six years younger than Bavier.
 That same year, Bavier guest-starred in the eighth episode of Perry Mason as Louise Marlow in "The Case of the Crimson Kiss".